You can play and analyze audio and video files in MAXQDA’s “Multimedia Browser”.

 The following functions are available on the toolbar:

 Control Panel – opens the window with playback options

-Display previews – displays previews beneath the toolbar
+Display preview thumbnails – displays previews beneath the toolbar

-Set Link start / Link end – sets the beginning and end point of a document link
+Insert Internal Link (Anchor/Target)– sets the start and end point of a reciprocal internal link

-New memo (Alt/option+⇧+M) – creates a new memo in the current playback position
+New memo (Alt/⌥+⇧+M) – creates a new memo in the current playback position

 Previous memo (⇧+F3) – jumps to the memo to the left of the current clip position